-Oh the challenges of renovating a RV
+Oh the challenges of renovating an RV

 The space our sofa needed to go was shorter than a typical sofa but longer than most loveseats.
 Go figure.
 Another concern we had was weight.
-Being in a RV means we need to be really careful about any added weight, which can make furniture shopping a bit more challenging.
+Being in an RV means we need to be really careful about any added weight, which can make furniture shopping a bit more challenging.

-You can see the space the sofa would go below, however this is before we installed the passenger captain’s chair, so it’s a smaller area than it looks.
+You can see the space the sofa would go below, however, this is before we installed the passenger captain’s chair, so it’s a smaller area than it looks.

 Eric and I also went back and forth about the functionality of the sofa.
-At first we wanted something that could turn into a bed, hold storage, and have foot rests.
+At first, we wanted something that could turn into a bed, hold storage, and have footrests.
 We found some really creative designs out there, but none that fit all of our criteria.
 Holding storage was the most important aspect for us so that’s what we focused on.

 Design-wise, RV specific furniture just isn’t my style as it’s generally more traditional.
 It can also be pretty expensive.
 We looked at other online retailers, discount stores, Ikea, Craigslist, etc. but still couldn’t find what we were looking for.

 The couch that came with our RV was bolted down, and although we have read that not everyone does this, we felt it was an important component.
 So we ultimately decided we would need to have some way of securing our new sofa to the floor of the RV.